-An alternative to helicopter tours, private airplane tours are also an excellent way to see more of Hawaii’s breathtaking landscape.
-Hop in a twin-engine airplane with Volcano Air Tours for a tour of Maui and the Big Island’s most remote areas, including hidden waterfalls, lush rainforest, beaches, ocean cliffs, and (when possible) active lava flows in Hawaii Volcanoes National Park.
+An alternative to helicopter tours, private airplane discovery flights are also an excellent way to see more of Hawaii’s breathtaking landscape.
+Hop in a Cessna to learn how to fly as well as see Maui’s most remote areas, including hidden waterfalls, lush rainforest, beaches, ocean cliffs, and Haleakala.
 Lucky visitors may even witness rainbows and humpback whales!
-While definitely not a budget activity, it’s an unforgettable experience for all involved.
+While definitely not a well-known adventure, it’s an unforgettable experience for all involved.

-If you plan on traveling to Maui between mid May and mid December, you’re in luck for parasailing.
+If you plan on traveling to Maui between mid-May and mid-December, you’re in luck for parasailing.
 Choose from solo or tandem parasailing, and see the island from a whole new perspective.
-Typically departing from popular areas of West Maui, parasailing tours offer exquisite views of the West Maui Mountains and neighbor islands of Lana’i, Kaho’olawe, Molokai and even Molokini Crater.
+Typically departing from popular areas of West Maui, parasailing tours offer exquisite views of the West Maui Mountains and neighboring islands of Lana’i, Kaho’olawe, Molokai, and even Molokini Crater.
 While those who are afraid of heights may want to skip this experience, it’s one of the most amazing ways to enjoy an afternoon in the sky.
 Maui Adventure Group offers a variety of suitable tours.

-Though Maui isn’t known for its thrilling nightlife scene, there’s still plenty of opportunity to have fun with friends or family after dark.
-Located in North Kihei, Island Art Party includes an evening of painting, drinking and talking story with friends and strangers alike.
+Though Maui isn’t known for its thrilling nightlife scene, there are still plenty of opportunities to have fun with friends or family after dark.
+Located in North Kihei, Island Art Party includes an evening of painting, drinking, and talking story with friends and strangers alike.
 After you gather your painting materials, a resident ‘Partista’ will give detailed, patient instructions for you to recreate that evening’s chosen painting, all while munching on popcorn and sipping an adult beverage.
 Plus, you’ll leave with your very own Maui-made souvenir!

 One of our absolute favorite activities and nighttime suggestions on Maui, don’t leave without going on a scenic sunset and cocktail cruise!
-Though there are no shortage of excellent companies and boats to choose from, we love Trilogy’s Captain’s dinner, Pride of Maui’s sunset cruise, Kai Kanani’s cocktail cruise and Quicksilver’s dinner cruise.
-Departing from all major areas of south, west and central Maui, most tours include live music entertainment, cocktails, stunning sunset views, and delicious food.
+Though there is no shortage of excellent companies and boats to choose from, we love Trilogy’s Captain’s dinner, Pride of Maui’s sunset cruise, Kai Kanani’s cocktail cruise, and Quicksilver’s dinner cruise.
+Departing from all major areas of south, west, and central Maui, most tours include live music entertainment, cocktails, stunning sunset views, and delicious food.